 How are you more than the store of your bones?

-The piece runs roughly 8 minutes in length and concludes in a loose cacophony of howls.
-It was commissioned and is slated to premiere by San Antonio Chamber Choir in May of 2023.
+"How'll You Know" runs roughly 8 minutes, and concludes in a loose cacophony of howls.
+It was commissioned and premiered on a full moon by San Antonio Chamber Choir, May 6-7, 2023, to standing ovations.

-Jake and I had been discussing this project for several days by the time I found myself driving California's wide, otherworldly San Joaquin Valley, the Sierra Nevadas in the distance, where the words "how'll you know where you need to go" occurred to me.
+Jake and I had been discussing this project for several days by the time I found myself driving California's wide, otherworldly San Joaquin Valley, the Sierra Nevadas in the distance, where the words "how'll you know where you need to go" and "are our hours ours, ours alone?" occurred to me.
 As a nomad, I felt it made sense to frame wolves' howls as questions, rather than statements.
 They have that quality.
 They seem to inquire of the wind and sky.
 What do they ask?
 What would we ask?